Hope-Akpan1/Simple-quiz-app/README.md

 I used my phone to code.

 ### Built with
-- SPCK for mobile is what I use to code.
+- SPCK app for mobile is what I use to code.
 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox